300: No Such Thing As Swimming In The Sky

 This is a guy who had a whole career behind him of sort of doing proper amazing science.

-people from the north of england are very confident
+People from the north of England are very confident.

-And to put that into perspective, if you were to take every bacteria on Earth and put it in a random place in the universe, and you did it every single day for a year, only one of them would end up on a planet.
+And to put that into perspective, if you were to take every bacteria on Earth and put it in a random place in the universe,

 No, it's very unlikely to be Earth.

-I mean, it's so annoying for the bacteria, because they're on Earth to start with.
+I mean, it's so annoying for the bacteria because they're on Earth to start with.

 What kind of a weird prank was this?